 - Sriracha sauce

-Listen people.
-If it’s one lesson you can take from me today, it’s to Keep It Simple.
-So many people, in an attempt to get healthy, start immediately cooking recipes that require 20 ingredients you can either only get at Whole Foods OR by trekking to the top of some mountain and solving riddles from a snow spirit.
+Listen, people.
+If there’s one lesson you can take from me today, it’s to keep it simple.
+Cooking newbs tend to start with recipes that require 20 ingredients you can only get by trekking to the top of some mountain and solving riddles from a snow spirit (a.k.a.
+Whole Foods).
 If you do this, you’ll set yourself up for failure.

-In a small bowl of some sort (that can also be used to store any sauce you don’t use), dump in half the jar of the apricot preserves and squirt in some Sriracha (the amount used depends on your spice tolerance level.
-I’d start with a teaspoon and add more if it’s not enough for you).
-Then, while mixing together the ingredients with a fork or small whisk, slowly pour in about 1/4 cup of water.
-Depending on how thick/thin you want the sauce, you can add more or use less water.
+In a small bowl of some sort (that can also be used to store any sauce you don’t use), dump in half the jar of the apricot preserves.
+Squirt in some Sriracha, starting with a teaspoon and increase amount based on your spice tolerance level.
+Using a fork or small whisk, mix the ingredients together while slowly adding about 1/4 cup of water.
+You change amount of water depending on how thick/thin you want the sauce.

-- Most of the sugar in preserves is naturally occurring from the fruit.
-And if you choose your preserves wisely, it will contain little to no added sugars.
+- Most of the sugar in preserves exists naturally from the fruit.
+If you choose your preserves wisely, it will contain little to no added sugars.

-- In choosing preserves over a jam or jelly, you get chunks of actual fruit mashed in.
-That means you’re getting some fiber to slow absorption of the sugar.
+- By choosing preserves over a jam or jelly, you get chunks of actual fruit mashed in.
+That means you’re getting some fiber to slow the absorption of the sugar.

 - You’re not using a ton of this stuff so calm down!
-And if it’s paired with something like chicken, you’re getting some healthy fats combined with the sugar to also slow down absorption of the sugar!
+If it’s paired with something like chicken, you’re getting some healthy fats and protein, which also stabilizes sugar absorption.

-At some point I’m going to try making this using other preserves such as blackberry or blueberry to see if it works.
+At some point I’m going to try to make this using other preserves such as blackberry or blueberry to see if it works.
 Maybe some of you could experiment and let me know how it turns out!